Clouds - What They Are, How They Form, And The Different Cloud Types

 Starting at a low level and building up in height, the clouds are usually loaded with moisture and associated with long periods of persistent rain or snowfall.
 That is why it is known as your typical rain cloud, with the precipitation usually spread out over a large area.

-Alongside cumulonimbus clouds, nimbostratus clouds are almost guaranteed to provide the area it covers with a substantial amount of precipitation.
+Alongside cumulonimbus clouds, nimbostratus clouds are almost guaranteed to provide the area they cover with a substantial amount of precipitation.

 However, they do not have the uniquely identifiable shape of cumulonimbus clouds, and it’s harder to judge where the rainfall will take place due to the large area it covers.